microsoft/win32metadata/CONTRIBUTING.md

 * [Enums](#Enums)
 * [Projections](docs/projections.md)

+If you intend to contribute code changes, learn how to [set up your development environment](#Set-up-your-development-environment).

-When contributing PRs, [validate](#Validating-changes) your changes by rebuilding the winmd and then inspecting the reported winmd diff to ensure all changes were intentional:
+When contributing code changes, [validate](#Validating-changes) your changes by rebuilding the winmd and then inspecting the reported winmd diff to ensure all changes were intentional:

 * [Full builds](#Full-builds)
 * [Incremental builds](#Incremental-builds)